hh-nosql/nosql-material/README.md

 ## 📖 Contents

-The course advances through four sections in the following order.
-Complete the previous section before moving on to the next section.
+The course advances through four parts in the following order.
+Complete the previous part before moving on to the next part.

 1. [Introduction to NoSQL database management systems](./material/1-nosql-introduction.md)
 2. [Introduction to MongoDB database management system](./material/2-mongo-introduction.md)